 I’ve just changed my Phillips 110% headlamps for some Dubflecta LED lamps.
 Results are good – very bright.
 Just have to sort out the warning light problem.
 These lights are meant to be Canbus error free – emailed Dubflecta and waiting for a response.

-I though it might be useful to add a description of how to put these lamps in.
+I thought it might be useful to add a description of how to put these lamps in.
 It’s not difficult but it’s not trivial either.

 - Remove rubber sealing cap from around the back of the headlamp assembly.